cpulvermacher/lgtm/README.md

 - Review content remains in chat history.
 You can ask follow-up questions to Copilot (without `@lgtm`).

 ## Data Usage
-Source code data checked into Git will be sent to GitHub Copilot.
+Source code checked into Git and selected for review will be sent to GitHub Copilot.
 Avoid using it on repositories where you would not use Copilot.